Vonng/pigsty/docs/r-ha.md

 **Operation Results**

 After shutting down Postgres, Patroni tries to pull up the Postgres process again.
 If successful, the cluster returns to normal.
-If the Replica goes down causes the health check for that instance to be Down, the cluster's load balancer will not redistribute traffic to that instance and a small number of transient errors will be reported for application read-only requests.
+If the Replica goes down causes the health check for that instance to be Down, the cluster's LB will not redistribute traffic to that instance, and a few transient errors will be reported for application read-only requests.